 Deficiency Usage Charge.
 In the event that for any Contract Year of this Transaction Agreement the Actual Usage is at the Facility is less than the Minimum Usage for such Contract Year ("Deficiency Usage"), Customer will pay EESI the applicable compensation provided above for all of Customer’s Actual Usage plus, for each kWh of Deficiency Usage, an amount equal to the positive difference, if any, derived by subtracting (i) the sum of (a) the Market Energy Price for the applicable Contract Year and (b) the average per kWh Distribution Charges for the Facilities for such Contract Year, unless specifically included in the definition of Market Energy Price; from (ii) the Average Energy Rate.

-For the purpose of this provision:
+For the purpose of Sections 2 and 3:

 “Average Energy Rate” means (i) the aggregate EESI Invoice Amounts under this Transaction Agreement the applicable Contract Year, divided by (ii) the Actual Usage for such Contract Year.